bradfrost/atomic-design/chapter-4.md

 When I say "set expectations" I'm really saying "*re*set expectations."
 You see, we all bring our own experiences, opinions, and biases to a project.
 Our industry is still incredibly young, so many people working on web projects are coming from other industries with their own established Ways Of Doing Things™.
 Even people who have worked exclusively in the digital world have felt the baggage of industries past.
 Moreover, the guiding principles, best practices, and tactics of digital design are still very much being codified.

 **It's ludicrous for anyone to utter the phrase, "This is how we've always done things" in an industry that's only 25 years old.** Unfortunately, we humans are creatures of habit, and stepping outside familiarity's warm embrace is uncomfortable.
 We don't like being uncomfortable.
-We must overcome our existing predispositions if we're going to embrace our ever shifting industry's best practices and create successful digital work.
+We must overcome our existing predispositions if we're going to embrace our ever-shifting industry's best practices and create successful digital work.

 ### Redefining design
 We've come a long way from simply transplanting print PDFs to the World Wide Web, but **print design still casts a long shadow and continues to influence how things get done online**.